 It is important that you read this privacy notice together with any other notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices we give and is not intended to override them.

 The Culture Trip Limited is the controller and responsible for your personal data (referred to as “Culture Trip”, “we”, “us” or “our” in this privacy notice).

-Culture Trip is made up of different legal entities (The Culture Trip ISL Ltd, The Culture Trip Limited, and The Culture Trip USA Ltd).
+Culture Trip is made up of different legal entities (The Culture Trip Ltd, The Culture Trip ISL Ltd and The Culture Trip USA Ltd).
 This privacy notice is issued on behalf of the Culture Trip Group so when we mention “Culture Trip”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Culture Trip Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
 Culture Trip Limited is the controller and responsible for the Website and App.

 Full name of legal entity: The Culture Trip Limited

 Postal address: Data Protection Officer, First Floor, 75 Davies Street, London W15JN, London, UK